Two-color laser control of photocurrent and high harmonics in graphene: Shift and injection currents

+In this section, we discuss the relaxation-time dependence of the photocurrent in two-color-laser-driven graphene.
+In our GKSL equation formalism, the relaxation time (lifetime) of the electron is given by $\tau\propto 1/\gamma$.
+When the electron lifetime is sufficiently long $\tau \to \infty$ ($\gamma/t_0\to 0$) (i.e., the crystal is clean enough) and the laser field is sufficiently weak (i.e., the system is in a perturbative regime), we can classify the photocurrent from its $\tau$ dependence: If the relation $\mathcal J(0) \propto \tau^{0}$ holds, the photocurrent is referred to as a shift current, while if the photocurrent satisfies $\mathcal J(0) \propto \tau^{1}$, it is referred to as an injection current~\cite{vonBaltz1981Theory, Sipe2000Secondorder, Dai2023Recent}.

+Below, we focus particularly on the condition $\Omega_2=2\Omega_1$, unless otherwise noted.
+Figure~\ref{fig:figure14} shows the $\gamma$ dependence of the photocurrent generated by the two LPLs whose polarization direction is parallel to the $x$ axis.
+Panels (a) and (b) respectively represent the results of (a) the relative phase $\varphi=\phi_2-\phi_1=0$ and (b) $\varphi=\pi/2$.
+The generated photocurrent $\bm{\mathcal J}$ (green) is decomposed into the intraband contribution $\bm{\mathcal J}_{\mathrm{intra}}$ (orange) and the interband contribution $\bm{\mathcal J}_{\mathrm{inter}}$ (blue).
+From Fig.~\ref{fig:figure14}, we find that the relaxation time dependence of the photocurrent is significantly changed by the relative phase $\varphi$.
+First, we consider panel (a) for $\varphi=0$.
+When $\gamma/t_0 \lesssim 10^{-1}$, the intraband contribution $\bm{\mathcal J}_{\mathrm{intra}}(\omega=0)$ is dominant, and the photocurrent is proportional to $\gamma^{-1}$.
+Therefore, the main part of the photocurrent is of the injection type.
+When $\gamma/t_0 \agt 10^{-1}$, in which the system is far from the clean limit, the interband and intraband contributions become comparable.
+These two contributions have opposite signs, leading to a sign reversal of the total photocurrent.

+Next, we consider panel (b) for $\varphi = \pi/2$.
+In this case, when $\gamma/t_0 \lesssim 10^{-1}$, the primary contribution comes from the interband dynamics, and the photocurrent is almost proportional to $\gamma^0$.
+Therefore, we can say that the photocurrent is classified as a shift current in the case of $\varphi = \pi/2$.
+When the lifetime becomes shorter like $\gamma/t_0 \agt 10^{-1}$, the photocurrent is no longer proportional to $\gamma^0$, but the interband components still remain dominant.
+The results for $\varphi=0$ and $\pi/2$ in the clean limit are consistent with a recent perturbative analysis in Ref.~\cite{Ikeda2024Controllable}.

-\textit{Shift or injection currents.}-- Finally, we briefly discuss the dissipation dependence of the photocurrent, which is generally classified into shift or injection current~\cite{vonBaltz1981Theory, Sipe2000Secondorder} in the clean enough regime of $\tau\to \infty$ (small $\gamma$).
-When $\mathcal J(0)\propto \tau^0$ ($\mathcal J(0)\propto \tau^1$) holds, the photocurrent is refereed to shift (injection) current type.
-We numerically show that the $\tau$ dependence changes by tuning the phase $\varphi$: For instance, the photocurrent is of shift (injection) current for $\varphi=0$ ($\pi/2$).
-The phase degree of freedom emerges in two-color laser case and does not in single-color laser.
-Therefore, controlling shift or injection current is an unique nature of multiple-laser driven systems.
-We explain the $\varphi$ dependence in more detail in SM~\cite{Supplemental}.
+In conclusion, by adjusting the relative phase, it is possible to control the type of the photocurrent from shift to injection currents or vice versa.
+We also find that depending on the strength of the dissipation and the phase $\varphi$, the ratio between intraband and interband contributions drastically changes.
+The phase degree of freedom emerges in the two-color-laser case and does not in the single-color laser.
+Therefore, controlling shift or injection current is a unique feature of multiple-laser-driven systems.